-Maybe the Andes Mountains are calling to you.
+Maybe the Andes Mountains are calling you.
 Or Brazil’s vibrant cities.
 Or Colombia’s rainbow-colored river.

-And if you’re an English teacher, you have a fantastic opportunity to see it all without draining your bank account.
+If you can teach English, you can see it all without draining your bank account.

-It’s essential to have an idea of costs and how much startup money you’ll need to make your experience a successful one.
-For example, the cost of living is far higher in, say, Argentina than in Bolivia.
+Before buying a plane ticket, you need to know how much it will cost you to relocate to your favorite countries.
+For example, the cost of living is far higher in Argentina than in Bolivia.

-To get a clear picture before you go, here are a few important cost of living points to consider:
+Here are a few important cost-of-living points to consider:

 - Monthly rent (including expenses like utilities)